fgbuster/fgbuster/README.md

 ## Usage
 The library provides utilities for several case of use.
 The `example` folder will contain notebooks that illustrate them.
-Curreintly it contains an example of map-based component separation.
+Currently, it contains an example of map-based component separation.